-The Linens and Bedding Program is a convenient and simple solution to all of your college bedding needs.
+The Linen Program is a convenient and simple solution to all of your college bedding needs.
 Our goal every year is to ensure parents and students have everything they need for Move-In.
 We do that by providing easy one-stop shopping with an off-campus company that provides an assortment of residence hall room must-haves, including storage solutions, comforters, pillows, mattress pads and blankets.

-For more information on our linen services visit the On Campus Market website.
+For more information on our linen program visit the On Campus Market website.

 Most of our mattresses are Twin XL (36" wide by 80" long).
 When you purchase your sheets, check the packaging to find the length of the fitted sheet.
 Greek Village has double mattresses (53" wide by 80" long).

 Adjustable bed heights (note- not all of our beds can be adjusted/raised):